The Table of Contents may be found here.

 everywhere.
 For example, outcroppings of Cambrian to Devonian

-rocks are exposed only in the southern part of New Mexico.
+rocks are present only in the southern part of New Mexico, or are

+state.
 Throughout most of the rest of the state, including the

 A prominent exposure of the Great Unconformity is seen at the top of Sandia Crest, east of Albuquerque.
-Here Pennsylvanian limestone of the Sandia Formation sits atop 1.43-billion-year-old Sandia Granite.
+Here Pennsylvanian sandstone of the Sandia Formation sits atop 1.43-billion-year-old Sandia Granite.

 This can be admired more closely on the road to the crest.
 This is one of the best exposures of the Great Unconformity I’ve seen.

 The Sandia Granite is overlain by 310-million-year-old Sandia Formation.
 The contact represents some 1.1 billion years of missing geologic history, eroded away prior to 310 million years ago.

 Since the only Precambrian outcropping in the Jemez proper is at Soda Dam, this is also the only place in the Jemez where one can see the Great Unconformity.
 We visited the Soda Dam area in the previous chapter, but it's time to visit the area again.